juacobarcelo/airflow/TESTING.rst

 Those Kubernetes tests require virtualenv to be created locally with airflow installed.
 The virtualenv required will be created automatically when the scripts are run.

-Either run all the tests:
+4a) You can run all the tests

 .. code-block:: bash

     ./breeze kind-cluster test

+4b) You can enter an interactive shell to run tests one-by-one

-Or enter the interactive virtualenv (the environment is in ``.build/.kubernetes_venv`` folder:
+This prepares and enters the virtualenv in ``.build/.kubernetes_venv_<YOUR_CURRENT_PYTHON_VERSION>`` folder:

 .. code-block:: bash

-     ./scripts/ci/ci_run_kubernetes_tests.sh -i
+    ./breeze kind-cluster shell

-Once you enter the environment you get this information:
+Once you enter the environment you receive this information:

 .. code-block:: bash